kasper-piskorski/docs/pages/documentation/10-examples/examples.md

 ### CSV Migration

-There is an example of CSV migration on our [sample projects repo](https://github.com/graknlabs/sample-projects/tree/master/example-csv-migration) on Github.
+We have an example of [migrating genealogy data from CSV](../examples/CSV-migration.html).

+Our [sample-projects repository on Github](https://github.com/graknlabs/sample-projects) also contains [an example that takes a simple CSV data file of pets](https://github.com/graknlabs/sample-projects/tree/master/example-csv-migration).
 Please see the [readme file](https://github.com/graknlabs/sample-projects/blob/master/example-csv-migration/README.md) to get started.

 CSV migration is also covered in a [blog post](https://blog.grakn.ai/twenty-years-of-games-in-grakn-14faa974b16e#.cuox3cew2).